Skip to content

 Key Takeaways

-• Cummins holds a Tier A reliability rating (91 out of 100), significantly outpacing WEN's Tier C rating (60 out of 100).
+• Cummins holds a significant reliability advantage at Tier A (91 out of 100) compared to WEN's Tier C (60 out of 100).

-• WEN offers a vastly larger catalog with 81 models versus just 5 from Cummins, providing far more options across use cases.
+• WEN offers a vastly larger catalog of 81 models versus Cummins' 5, providing far more options for specific needs.

 Top Model Matchups